LengyanReader/Yunan.Tung/menu_aboutme.md

 I have to say, the educations experienced have lost its essentail links to real world,so sad.
 I just make it as the chance to open some windows/perspective.
 In fact,what I have learned and practiced are much more and better than being taught in unversities.

-* Master program, Statistics and Machine Learning, LiU (in Sweden), 2020.8-2022.10
+* Master program , Statistics and Machine Learning, in Sweden
-* Undergraduate, Mathematics/Statistics,CUC(in China),2006.9-2010-6
+* Undergraduate, Mathematics/Statistics in China

 ## Working Experiences